-Island Beach State Park is one accessible beach option in NJ, which has much more than just beaches.
+Island Beach State Park is one accessible beach option in New Jersey, which has much more than just beaches.
 It is located on a barrier island along the Jersey shore in Ocean County, just south of Seaside Park (Exit 82 on the Garden State Parkway).
 The park has a conservation zone that spans thousands of acres, which provides protection for many species of waterfowl, ospreys, falcons, foxes, and many other animals and plants in this special ecosystem.
 It spans 10 miles between Barnegat Bay and the Atlantic Ocean.
-As a state park, the entrance fee (usually $10/vehicle for NJ residents) is waived for the disabled or senior citizens who have a pass.
-The application form for the pass can be downloaded online and mailed into the NJ State Park Service in Trenton.
+As a state park, the entrance fee is waived for the disabled or senior citizens who have a pass.
+The application form for the pass can be downloaded online and mailed to the NJ State Park Service in Trenton.

 The Island Beach State Park Office is (732) 793-0506